MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab13_Configure Sales.md

         3. Leave the **Allow Line Disc.** checkbox selected.

-    5. Repeat steps d. to f. to assign the **DOMESTIC** customer price group to the customers **20000**, **30000** and **50000**, and the **SMALL** customer discount group to customer **20000**, the **MEDIUM** customer discount group to customer **30000** and the **LARGE** customer discount
+    5. Repeat the previous steps to assign the **DOMESTIC** customer price group to the customers **20000**, **30000** and **50000**, and the **SMALL** customer discount group to customer **20000**, the **MEDIUM** customer discount group to customer **30000** and the **LARGE** customer discount